Check Out These 12 Unique Leadership Event Ideas

 3. Learn to talk to horses

 Leadership workshops that involve horses are becoming increasingly popular all over the world.
 For example, the Equine Guided Leadership Development in the UK has great reviews.
 Because working with horses involves building trust and understanding nonverbal body language, the skills you learn on the paddock are easy to apply in the office.
-Search for a workshop facilitator near you, or call the Peerspace Concierge to see if any nearby venues can accommodate this activity.

 4. Offer a meditation workshop